-Our motivations were based on a set of key principles:
+Our initial motivations were based on a set of key principles:

 - We wanted to actually create products from scratch, to learn all the aspects of our new business, control the fermentation, the distillations, the barrel aging and infusing, all ourselves.

 - We were determined to source as much of our raw ingredients in Nova Scotia as possible, to take full advantage of the bountiful agricultural output of this province.

 - We wanted to maximize the number of direct and indirect jobs that we could create, firmly believing in our mantra “Made in Nova Scotia = Jobs in Nova Scotia.”

 Over the years we have developed an extensive network of farmers exclusively within Nova Scotia from whom we buy products.
 Our cranberries travel a mere 8 kilometres from bog to distillery and no fruit travels more than 150 kilometres.
 Apples, pears, grapes, raspberries, blueberries are bountiful in Nova Scotia and we use them all.
 Since sugar cane doesn't grow in Nova Scotia, at least not yet, and we simply couldn't not make rum, we have opted to use Crosby’s molasses, imported from Guatemala and processed in New Brunswick, for our award winning Rum.

 We have 30,000 litres of tank capacity for fermentation, and all year long we are fermenting apples, pears and molasses for our rum, brandy and vodka.
 In recent years we have been mashing and fermenting malted barley as well, for our Heart Iron Whisky.
 Many of our fermentations are warmed by the hot water we recover from distillation, and we typically ferment longer than most distilleries, which gives a richer taste profile, unique to our region.